sriyogesh94/dcos-docs/1.9/developing-services/dcos-integration.md

 # <a name="cli-subcommand"></a>CLI Subcommand

-If you would like to publish a DC/OS CLI subcommand for use with your service, it is common to have the subcommand communicate with the running service by sending HTTP requests through Admin Router to the service.
+If you are publishing a DC/OS CLI subcommand for use with your service, the subcommand should communicate with the running service by sending HTTP requests through Admin Router to the service.

-See [dcos-helloworld][6] for an example on how to develop a CLI Subcommand.
+See [dcos-helloworld][6] for an example on how to develop a CLI subcommand.

 [3]: /docs/1.9/administering-clusters/
 [6]: https://github.com/mesosphere/dcos-helloworld